sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 7. [Initiate a data transfer](#initiate-a-data-transfer)

-To learn about PI point reference types, see [Overview of explicit vs. implicit PI points](#overview-of-explicit-vs.-implicit-pi-points).
+To learn about PI point reference types, see [Explicit and implicit PI points](#explicit-and-implicit-pi-points).

 #### Before you start